ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-compile.md

 ## Configuration system

-The Mbed OS configuration system customises compile time configuration parameters.
-For more info, [see the full configuration system documentation](./reference/configuration.html).
+The Mbed OS configuration system customizes compile time configuration parameters.
+For more information, please see [the full configuration system documentation](../reference/configuration.html).

 To view your current configuration, use `mbed compile --config` (use the `-v` argument to display more information):